9K720 Iskander: Russia

+Russo-Ukrainian war

 During the 2022 Russian invasion of Ukraine, Russia launched several Iskander missiles over their border into Ukraine as part of their assault.
-Here, these missiles demonstrated a previously unknown capability that employed decoys to confuse air defense systems.
+These missiles demonstrated a previously unknown capability that employed decoys to confuse air defense systems.
 It is believed this technology was kept a closely guarded secret, and not included on Iskander missiles exported outside of Russia.
-Up from 23 April 2022, Russia deployed more units equipped with Iskander-M to the Belgorod Oblast as close as 60 km from the border of Ukraine.
-Ukraine said in March 2023 that it is unable to shoot down Iskander-M missiles.
+From 23 April 2022, Russia deployed more units equipped with Iskander-M to the Belgorod Oblast, as close as 60 km from the border of Ukraine.

+In March 2023, Ukrainian Air Force spokesman Yuri Ihnat reported that Ukraine was unable to shoot down Iskander ballistic missiles.
+However, on 29 May, Ukraine claimed to have destroyed 11 Iskander missiles of both the ballistic and cruise missile variants.

+On 5 March 2024, it was confirmed that a M142 HIMARS was destroyed by an Iskander ballistic missile near Nykanorivka in eastern Ukraine's Donetsk Oblast.
+It was the first time a HIMARS system was destroyed in Ukraine.

+On 9 March 2024, it was confirmed that an Iskander ballistic missile was used to destroy two German-supplied M901 launchers for the MIM-104 Patriot air defence system near Pokrovsk.
+It was the first time components of a Patriot were destroyed in Ukraine.

+On 14 March 2024, an Iskander strike destroyed two Ukrainian Mi-8/17 helicopters from the 12th Army Aviation Brigade that were rearming in an open field in Novopavlivka, next to Avdiivka.

+In early July 2024, Russian forces launched a wave of attacks using Iskander missiles at Ukrainian airbases, after first using drones for aerial reconnaissance: